-Tickets may be purchased to individual concerts below, or through the general ticket order form above.
-For more information please call the office at 902-634-8667, or email the office.
+Tickets may be purchased using the links below.
+For more information please call (902) 634-8667, or email the office.

 All programs are subject to change without notice.
 Taxes are included in the prices listed.